-CGCs shall put in place effective internal policies, systems and controls to identify, measure, monitor, and control their credit guarantee risk concentrations.
+- 8.1.1 CGCs shall put in place effective internal policies, systems and controls to identify, measure, monitor, and control their credit guarantee risk concentrations.
 The policies shall be approved by the BODs and shall cover the different forms of credit guarantee risk concentrations to which a CGC may be exposed.
-Such concentrations include:
+Such concentrations include: - i.

-- i.
 Significant credit guarantee exposures to an individual borrower or group of related borrowers; - ii.
 Credit guarantee exposures to borrowers in the same economic sector or geographic region; and - iii.
-Credit guarantee exposures to borrowers whose financial performance is dependent on the same activity or commodity.

-A CGC's framework for managing credit guarantee risk concentrations shall be clearly documented.
-Risk limits shall be defined in relation to a CGC's capital, total assets or, where adequate measures exist, its overall risk level.
+Credit guarantee exposures to borrowers whose financial performance is dependent on the same activity or commodity. - 8.1.2 A CGC's framework for managing credit guarantee risk concentrations shall be clearly documented.
+Risk limits shall be defined in relation to a CGC's capital, total assets or, where adequate measures exist, its overall risk level. - 8.1.3 The CGC shall appoint a Chartered Actuary to review the risk profile of the company on an annual basis and provide the company with an actuarial assessment.

-2 Internal Controls
+8.2 Internal Controls

-A CGC shall have an Internal Audit Unit which shall ensure that the operations of the company conform with the law as well as to its internal rules and regulations.
+8.2.1 A CGC shall have an Internal Audit Unit which shall ensure that the operations of the company conform with the law as well as to its internal rules and regulations.

-CGCs shall implement appropriate controls to ensure strict confidentiality of customer data and information.
+8.2.2 CGCs shall implement appropriate controls to ensure strict confidentiality of customer data and information in line with applicable data protection laws.